Borneo: Economy

 Borneo's economy depends mainly on agriculture, logging and mining, oil and gas, and ecotourism.
 Brunei's economy is highly dependent on the oil and gas production sector, and the country has become one of the largest oil producers in Southeast Asia.
 The Malaysian states of Sabah and Sarawak are both top exporters of timber.
 Sabah is also known as the agricultural producer of rubber, cacao, and vegetables, and for its fisheries, while Sabah, Sarawak and Labuan export liquefied natural gas (LNG) and petroleum.
 The Indonesian provinces of Kalimantan are mostly dependent on mining sectors despite also being involved in logging and oil and gas explorations.

+List of territories by GDP/GRP 2023

+Human Development Index by territory

+HDI is a statistic of combined indicators that takes into account life expectancy, health, education and per-capita income.